Skip to Content

 Under the GDPR, information relating to your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetics, biometrics, health, sex life, sexual orientation, and criminal convictions is considered sensitive information.

 Health information held by our Student Health and Counselling Centre or Disability Services is managed in accordance with the Health Information Privacy Code and any specific Privacy Notice relating to that information.
 This Privacy Notice does not apply to that information.

 We are required under New Zealand law to collect information relating to:

 We do not collect any other form of sensitive information.
 However, if you or others have provided it to us, we may hold it in our systems.

-If you are in the European Union, please note that some New Zealand law requirements regarding our collection of sensitive information may conflict with your rights under the GDPR.
+If you are in the European Union, please note that some New Zealand law requirements regarding our collection of sensitive information may conflict with your rights under the GDPR and we are required to comply with New Zealand law.
 If you have any concerns about our collection of sensitive information, please email firstname.lastname@example.org or phoning 0800Massey (+64 6 350 5701).

 If you are a student, alumni, or a staff member, a unique identifier (in the form of a Student or Staff ID number) will be assigned so that we can carry out our purposes effectively and efficiently.

 We take all reasonable steps to ensure the personal information we collect is protected against loss, unauthorised access and disclosure or any misuse.
 In some instances, your personal information may be transferred, and held, by service providers in New Zealand and overseas (for example, where it is stored using a cloud-based service).
 Where this occurs, we take all reasonable steps to ensure our service providers have adequate security and privacy safeguards in place to protect the information they hold on our behalf.